kev197/bayes-filter-sim/README.md

 This is a personal project made during Summer of 2025.

 References
-- This project is based on the methodology described in Arulampalam, M. S., Maskell, S., Gordon, N., & Clapp, T. (2002).
+- Arulampalam, M. S., Maskell, S., Gordon, N., & Clapp, T. (2002).
 A tutorial on particle filters for online nonlinear/non-Gaussian Bayesian tracking.
 IEEE Transactions on Signal Processing, 50(2), 174–188.